 In my ‘spare time’ I write literary fiction.
 I am currently seeking agent representation whilst I work on my second novel.

-In 2014, I helped to open a library in my local primary school and twice weekly I serve as their ‘volunteer librarian’.
+In 2014, I helped to open a library in my local primary school and I work as their ‘volunteer librarian’ part-time.
 In 2017, I won the Barnet Schools’ Award ‘Unsung Hero’ for this volunteer work.

 In 2012, I won a National Lottery Grant to build a playground in my local park, and in 2017 achieved a zebra crossing from my local council after petitioning and jumping through a few hoops, and am still campaigning for good public library services.